Tooba-gif/AI-BOOK-HACK/docs/vercel-deployment.md

 This configuration ensures that:
 - The build output directory is set to `build`
-- All routes are handled by the index.html file (important for client-side routing)
+- All routes are handled by the index.html file using rewrites (important for client-side routing)
 - GitHub integration is enabled
 - Proper headers are set for API requests